nighthound/iitc-stuff/README.md

 ### Description

-Adds a button to the chat box to toggle between full screen chat mode.
+Adds a button to the chat box to toggle to full screen chat mode and hide the map.
+The information display will be based to the current map location, so adjust the map accordingly before switching to full screen mode.

 ### Known Issues